Aduhkiss/AtticusClient/README.md

-# AtticusClient
+# Atticus Craft Repository

-Atticus Client repository
+Our main server for storing non-sensitive information that the client will use to perform it's basic functions.